 SOC 2: Easier vendor risk management when you control the analytics infrastructure.
 Your existing security controls apply.

-Self-hosting isn't just about compliance.
-There are real practical benefits too.
+Self-hosting isn't only about compliance.
+There are practical benefits too.

 Cost predictability.
 No per-event pricing surprises.
-Your costs are your server costs, which are typically much lower than SaaS analytics pricing at scale.
+Your costs are your server costs, which are usually much lower than SaaS analytics pricing at scale.

 No vendor lock-in.
 Your data is in your database.
 You can query it however you want, integrate it with other systems, or migrate away anytime.

 Performance.
 Data stays close to your users.
-No external requests that might get blocked by ad blockers.
+No external requests that ad blockers might block.

 Full transparency.
 OpenPanel is open source.
-You can audit exactly what's being collected and how.
+You can audit exactly what's collected and how.

 We've tried to make self-hosting as simple as possible.
 The basic process is: